-Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her ‘Cute’ C-Section Scar
+Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her 'Cute' C-Section Scar

 "I, for my safety, cannot be pregnant again," Schumer revealed.
 "One in three mothers with hyperemesis, what I had, one in three babies don't make it.
 So I really don't like those odds.
 Just because you're vomiting so much you can't nourish your baby or yourself, so my pregnancy was a huge bummer."

-Schumer has not been shy about posing nude in the past, and has often done so to promote a good cause.
+Schumer has not been shy about posing nude in the past and has often done so to promote a good cause.
 As The Inquisitr reported, she joined a number of other celebrities who stripped down last year in an effort to encourage Americans to vote in the presidential election.